ThreatLockerIvan/ZTW24/Rubber-Ducky-Intro/README.md

 # Hello World
 What's a better way to learn than a Hello world.
+I have add a bunch of Comments to explain how this thing works
 ~~~
 REM This is a comment.

-DELAY 3000 REM This is a delay so that the ducky doesn't start the attack early.
+DELAY 3000 REM This is a delay so that the ducky doesn't start the attack early when you plug it in.

 GUI r REM Opens the run prompt.